 Common Gender Identity Terms

-Those who identify and present as the gender they were assigned at birth.
+Those who identify as the sex they were assigned at birth.
 For example, a baby born with a vulva is categorized a girl.
 If she also sees herself as a girl throughout her life, she is considered cisgender.
-In its simplest terms, cisgender describes someone who is not transgender.

 Cross-Dresser (sometimes shortened to CD)

-A person — typically a straight-identified, cisgender man — who sometimes wears clothing associated with the opposite sex in order to have fun, entertain, gain emotional satisfaction, for sexual enjoyment, or to make a political statement about gender roles.
+A person — typically a cisgender man — who sometimes wears feminine clothing in order to have fun, entertain, gain emotional satisfaction, for sexual enjoyment, or to make a political statement about gender roles.

 A female performer who exaggerates male behaviors and dress for the purposes of entertainment at bars, clubs, or events.
 Some drag kings might identify as transgender.